CHANCES. CHOICES. CHANGES.

 - Increased willingness and ability to cooperate and engage positively in team-settings

-- Increased ability to tolerate and experience emotional discomfort in a constructive manner
+- Increased ability to tolerate and experience and express emotional discomfort in a constructive manner

-- Increased awareness of the needs and emotions of self and others, and appropriate responses
+- Increased awareness of the needs and emotional states of self and others, and appropriate behavioral responses

 - Increased reported sense of self-esteem and social value